 Any gaps identified in learning for the children due to the increased expectations will be covered and staff have worked together to ensure that the coverage for children is in place.

-Learners are assessed regularly against each area in terms of whether they are; Above, At, Below or Well Below the Age Related Expected Standard for their year group and this information is used to identify next steps for each learner.
+Learners are assessed regularly against each area in terms of whether they are; Working Towards the age related expectations or they are Meeting age related expectations for their year group and this information is used to identify next steps for each learner.

 New Curriculum focuses very much on ensuring children have a breadth of understanding within the concepts and skills they learn.
 The application of skills and understanding across a wide range of curriculum areas is key.
 Rather than moving ‘up’ to the next years curriculum early, the focus is on moving ‘outwards’ developing a deeper understanding.
 Staff continue to differentiate activities to ensure that all learners needs are met.